Antondimitrov9605/Biography/README.md

 - **Total International Management and International Communication**\
   These programs deepened my understanding of global communication strategies and crisis response in international maritime and organizational contexts.

-After graduating in 2020, I focused on expanding my competencies in the field of economics and leadership.
+While working full-time at the port as a **foreman** in **port operations** and **operational logistics**, I began expanding my competencies in the field of economics and leadership.
 I completed specialized training programs at **Bulgarian Educational Cybernetics**, covering:

 - **Finance**
 - **Trade and Commerce**